briankung/reverb/README.md

 1. Open a terminal window and `cd` to the `reverb` repository/folder
 2. Install dependencies with `bundle install`
 3. Start the server by typing `rackup`
+4. `POST` some data to the `/records` endpoint.
+You can separate values with commas, spaces, or pipes.
+Try 'Poppins, Mary, Female, Mauve, 1934-06-23'.

 Then try any of these endpoints in your browser of choice: